TravelMapping/HighwayData/hwy_data/NIC/nicnic/README.md

 [CA-2 used to be signed](https://sjnavarro.wordpress.com/wp-content/uploads/2008/08/anuario-2006.pdf)

 Routes are included whether or not they are signed.
+Where sources disagree, the 2020 log is usually used.

 Sources:
 * Maps: https://docplayer.es/123687147-Red-vial-de-nicaragua-2006.html (2006) https://dokumen.tips/engineering/red-vial-de-nicaragua-2014.html?page=1 (2014) https://www.scribd.com/document/598229004/Red-Vial-de-Nicaragua-2020 (2020)